 This course covers the various features of vapor compression systems.
-The major components, their function, and relationship are processes of the vapor compression system service, including evacuation and charging.
+The major components, their function, and relationship are construction and diagnosis of complex | examined.
+Also presented are the four processes of the vapor compression system service, including evacuation and charging.